Brielle Biermann Flaunts Perky Derriere In Barely-There White Bikini

 Brielle appears to have a preference for athletes.
 The television personality previously dated Chicago White Sox pitcher, Michael Kopech, for two years.
 The couple split in March 2018.

-Brielle confirmed the breakup in a since deleted tweet, noted E!
+Brielle confirmed the breakup in a since-deleted tweet, noted E!
 News.

 “It is true.
 We have a lot going on right now we decided it would be for the best.
 What’s meant to be will always be,” the Don’t Be Tardy star wrote.